A reverse ergodic theorem for inhomogeneous killed Markov chains and application to a new uniqueness result for reflecting diffusions: Introduction

 \section{Introduction}

 Let $E$ be a compact metric space, and let $Q(x,dy)$ be a sub-probability transition function on $E$, that is $Q(x,dy)$ satisfies all conditions for a probability transition function except that $Q(x,E)\leq 1$.
 As it is well known, $Q(x,dy)$ is the transition function of a killed Markov chain.
-In the proof of their Theorem 5.4, \cite{BP87} show that, if $Q$ satisfies the conditions of the Krein-Rutman theorem (Theorems 6.1 and 6.3 of \cite{KR50}), then, for any pair of continuous functions $f,g$, $g>0$, and any sequence of probability measures on $E$, $\{\nu_k\}$,
+In the proof of their Theorem 5.4, \cite{BP87} show that, if $Q$ satisfies the conditions of the Krein-Rutman theorem (Theorems 6.1 and 6.3 of \cite{KR50}), then, for any pair of continuous functions $f,g$, $g>0$, and any sequence of probability measures on $E$, $\{\mu_k\}$,

-where the constant $C(f,g)$ is independent of the sequence $\{\nu_k\}$.
+where the constant $C(f,g)$ is independent of the sequence $\{\mu_k\}$.
 In particular, with $g\equiv 1$,

 $(\ref{eq:BP})$ can be viewed as a {\em reverse ergodic } {\em theorem for killed Markov chains}.
 Note that, tipically, both the numerator and the denominator in $(\ref{eq:BP})$ tend to zero.
 The result of \cite{BP87} is a key element in the proof of uniqueness of reflecting Brownian motion in a smooth cone, with radially constant direction of reflection, by \cite{KW91}, and in the proof of uniqueness of reflecting Brownian motion in a polyhedral cone, with constant directions of reflection on each face, by \cite{TW93} and \cite{DW96}.
-Reflecting Brownian motion and reflecting diffusion processes arise in a variety of applications in queueing theory, in biochemical networks, in stochastic control, in finance, in mathematical physics, etc..
-See e.g. \cite{WY20}, \cite{MBLW20}, \cite{LW19} \cite{FFS20}, \cite{FS19}, \cite{HHL19}, \cite{ARRST22} for just a few recent examples.

 Our first goal here is to extend the \cite{BP87} result to a sequence of compact metric spaces $E_0,E_1,E_2,\ldots$ and a sequence of sub-transition functions $Q_1,Q_2,\ldots$, with $Q_k$ governing transitions from $E_k$ to $E_{k-1}$, and give conditions under which